 Next step is March 12 board meeting

-The school board concluded the special session at the district's administrative offices by noting it would not take action on the hiring issue until its next regularly scheduled meeting March 12.
+The school board concluded the special session at by noting it would not take action on the hiring issue until its next regularly scheduled meeting March 12.
 Ellison then offered the public an additional comment period.

 Two people spoke, including Berkley Mayor Phil O’Dwyer, who offered praise to the school board for championing an internal candidate who may not have the alphabet soup after his name like other superintendents.